Parmigiano Reggiano Nutrition Facts (Is It Good For You?)

 What is Parmigiano Reggiano?

 Parmigiano Reggiano is a protected designation of origin (PDO) cheese originating from Italy.
-It is made from unpasteurised cow’s milk and boasts a meticulous production process that involves the use of specific ingredients and aging techniques.
+It is made from unpasteurised cow’s milk and boasts a meticulous production process that involves the use of specific ingredients and ageing techniques.

 This cheese is renowned for its intense flavour, granular texture, and versatility in culinary applications.